-- Lower interest rate: Thanks to the reduced risk, lenders are more likely to give low-interest rates in recourse arrangements.
+- Lower interest rate: Thanks to the reduced risk to lenders, they are more likely to give low-interest rates in recourse loan arrangements.
 So, if the interest rate is a big factor for you, you would be better off with this type of loan.

 - Credit score checks: If you like the idea of a recourse loan, ensure your credit history is good so you get approved for it.

 - Stable income: If you have a steady income and the ease to pay your loan every month, a recourse loan could be an enticing option for you.

 General criteria for getting non-recourse funding from your pending settlement

 - Your case has to be strong enough to win.
 If your claim is solid and worth over $50,000, you can more than likely get approved for non-recourse funding and avoid the hassles that come with getting a recourse loan.

 - Your attorney has to be available throughout the process.
 Your attorney must provide more in-depth case information and a professional opinion for the lender’s underwriters to use.
 Plus, the lender is repaid by your attorney through their trust account when your case is successfully resolved.